Learning Markovian Dynamics with Spectral Maps: Spectral Map

-which models a discrete Markov chain in the CV space given by $m_{kl}=\mathrm{Pr}\pset{\bz_{\tau+1}=\bz_l\;|\;\bz_\tau=\bz_k}$ describing a transition probabilitie between CV samples $\bz_k$ and $\bz_l$ in an auxilary (non-physical) time step $\tau$.
-Next, we calculate a spectral decomposition of the Markov transition matrix defined in the CV space:
+which models a discrete Markov chain in the CV space $m_{kl}=\mathrm{Pr}\pset{\bz_{\tau+1}=\bz_l\;|\;\bz_\tau=\bz_k}$ expressing a probability of transition between CV samples $\bz_k$ and $\bz_l$ in an auxiliary (non-physical) time $\tau$.
+The Markov chain approximates the long-time asymptotics of the system by describing the dynamics by the Fokker--Planck anisotropic diffusion~\cite{nadler2006diffusion}.

+Finally, to estimate the dominant timescales encoded in the system, we perform a spectral decomposition of the Markov transition matrix:

 where $\Psi_k$ and $\lambda_k$ are the $k$-th right eigenfunctions and eigenvalues of $M$, respectively.
 The real-valued eigenvalues of $M$ are (sorted in non-ascending order):